ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-sys.md

 ## VMware NSX networking solution
 {: #vc_orderinginstance-nsx}

-For new instances, the VMware NSX® networking solution is NSX-T.
+For new instances, the VMware NSX® networking solution is NSX.

 ## Instance name
 {: #vc_orderinginstance-inst-name}